Rwanda Luxury Safaris

 What drives the cost:

-• Lodge category — properties such as Bisate Lodge, Singita Kwitonda, and One&Only Gorilla’s Nest sit at the premium end of pricing
+Gorilla trekking permit : $1,500 per person, included in most itineraries.
+Lodge category : properties such as Bisate Lodge, Singita Kwitonda, and One&Only Gorilla’s Nest sit at the premium end of pricing.
+Duration and season: longer itineraries and peak-season travel (June–September, December–February) increase overall cost Transport choices: road transfers versus helicopter transfers between parks.

 Rwanda vs Kenya for a Luxury Safari